How to Become a Florida Notary

 Tallahassee, FL 32314

-For electronic notarization, a notary must affix the information contained in his or her notary seal but does not need to affix the image of the physical notary seal.
-See Florida Statutes, Section 117.021(3).
+An impression-type seal may be used in addition to the rubber stamp seal, but the rubber stamp seal shall be the official seal for use on paper documents, and the impression-type seal may not be substituted therefor.
+For electronic notarization, a notary must affix the information contained in his or her notary seal but need not affix the image of the physical notary seal (FS 117.021).

 - Acknowledgments - $10.00